CityOfNewYork/DORIS-Publications-Portal/README.md

 be adding additional types of information to the portal in the upcoming months and we will continue to solicit past reports and additional government participants.
 You will not find documents from the following entities on this
-portal: The Center for Economic Opportunity, the Center for Innovation through Data Intelligence, the Economic Development Corporation, The Health and Hospitals Corporation and the Department of Small Business Services.
+portal: The Center for Innovation through Data Intelligence, The Economic Development Corporation, and The Health and Hospitals Corporation.

 # Github Wiki/Readme